geekskool/learntolearn/README.md

 ##Get Started

 The most important file is named project.js.
 This is where the student puts his/her solution.
-If all of it runs perfect then you can start changing our setup and draw methods.
+If all of it runs perfect then you can start drawing.
 Something like this-

 ```
-function setup() {
-  // do initialization here
-}

 function draw() {
   // this will be repeated on and on and on...